fennar01/GeospatialReport/GeospatialReport/README.md

 python src/batch_process.py
 ```

 This will automatically find all tiles with the required bands, run the pipeline, and export vegetation masks to the `output/` directory with tile-specific filenames.
+Errors and progress are logged to `batch_process.log`, and a summary is printed at the end.

 ## Export Formats